Facts & Figures

 There are about 3.3 million enrolments from 1957 to 2023.

 There are 103,320 enrolments (Full-time equivalent: 20,610) in the academic year 2022/2023.

 The School has established 9 learning centres in Hong Kong Island and Kowloon.

 E-Learning at HKU SPACE

 The School has developed a web-based, online learning platform, SOUL 2.0, to provide students and teachers with an effective means of communicating with each other for teaching and learning purposes.
 SOUL mobile learning services are also provided to support students and teachers for ubiquitous learning.
 The School is also actively extending its range of e-courses which has become a necessity as face to face teaching has been disrupted by the COVID-19 virus.

-The School has some 900 full-time staff and appoints about 1,900 part-time teachers annually to support its teaching.
+The School has about 850 full-time staff and appoints about 2,000 part-time teachers annually to support its teaching.